-Currently, 10,132 cases of COVID-19 have been confirmed in Canada as of April 2, 2020.
+As of May 21, 2020, 80,142 cases of COVID-19 have been confirmed in Canada.
 This disease is a serious concern for Canadian employers, who potentially face severe business interruptions should an outbreak occur at their organization.
 Employers are highly advised to prepare continuity plans to manage a potential outbreak while taking the following Canadian laws into consideration at every stage:

 What is COVID-19?